Our Staff

 Lyndsey McCabe

 Lyndsey McCabe joined Le Chéile in January 2010 providing maternity cover the North Dublin Region.
-In January 2011, she became co-ordinator of Le Chéile's West Dublin region.
-Based in Ballymun, she manages the team of volunteer mentors who work with both young people and parents in West County Dublin and the city centre.
+In January 2012, she became co-ordinator of Le Chéile’s new North East region.
+Based in Navan, she manages the team of volunteer mentors who work with both young people and parents in the Meath area.

 Lyndsey has BA(Hons.) in Social Care from Athlone Institute of Technology, and worked within the area of Disability before moving into Family Support.
 During her time as a Project worker that site co-ordinated the first Strengthening Families Programme in Meath in 2009.